This page tries to answer questions frequently asked by new users, either in the issue queue or elsewhere.

 This is not actually a problem of the Search API module itself.
 The Search API only supplies the framework, and passes the search string on to the service class (database, Solr, Xapian, etc.) for the actual searching.
 The service classes therefore determine whether partial matches will be returned or not.
 You should therefore refer to the service class' documentation or ask in their issue queue (if they aren't listed below).

-For the Database search, this isn't yet implemented.
-See for current work on this.
-As a substitute, there is the Fuzzy search service class which also uses the database but does support substring matches.
+For the Database search, it has been added in early 2014 (see for current work on this).
+Also, there is the Fuzzy search service class which also uses the database but does support substring matches.

 Solr search, see here.

 Why can't I sort by field X?